ansible/product-demos/README.md

 | [Cloud](cloud/README.md) | Demo for infrastructure and cloud provisioning automation |
 | [Network](network/README.md) | Ansible Network automation demos |

-## Contributions

-If you would like to contribute to this project please refer to [contribution guide](CONTRIBUTING.md) for best practices.

 ## Using this project